MM-Nazari/Signals-Systems-HWs/README.md

 ## Project Description

 ### HW1
-For a detailed project description, please refer to the [Project Description PDF](./Project0/LinearAlgebra_Project00.pdf). <br />
+For a detailed HomeWork description, please refer to the [HW1 Description PDF](./HW1/HW1.pdf). <br />
-The results report is provided in the [Project Report PDF](./Project0/توضیحات%20پروژه.pdf)
+The Answer for Theoritical Parts is provided in the [Theoritical Answer PDF](./HW1/HW1_9931061.pdf).

 ### HW2
-For a detailed project description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).
+For a detailed HomeWork description, please refer to the [HW2 Description PDF](./HW2/HW2.pdf). <br />
+The Answer for Theoritical Parts is provided in the [Theoritical Answer PDF](./HW2/HW2_9931061.pdf). <br />
+The Answer for Code Parts is provided in the [Code Answer Project](./HW2/SignalHW2).

 ### HW3
-For a detailed project description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).
+For a detailed HomeWork description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).

 ### HW4
-For a detailed project description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).
+For a detailed HomeWork description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).

 ### HW5
-For a detailed project description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).
+For a detailed HomeWork description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).

 ### HW6
-For a detailed project description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).
+For a detailed HomeWork description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).

 ### Final Project
 For a detailed project description, please refer to the [Project Description PDF](./Project1/LA%20Project%201.pdf).